akihirao/At_Reseq/README.md

 * [Statistical modeling of the effect of radiation on gene function $ plotting fig.S3](https://github.com/akihirao/At_Reseq/blob/main/R_work/Plot.figS3.AT.Snpeff.md)

 ## Reference
-Hirao AS, Watanabe Y, Hasegawa Y, Takagi T, Ueno S, Kaneko S (accepted) Mutational effects of chronic gamma radiation throughout the life cycle of <i>Arabidopsis thaliana</i>: insight into radiosensitivity in the reproductive stage.
-Science of the Total Environment.
+Hirao AS, Watanabe Y, Hasegawa Y, Takagi T, Ueno S, Kaneko S (2022) Mutational effects of chronic gamma radiation throughout the life cycle of <i>Arabidopsis thaliana</i>: insight into radiosensitivity in the reproductive stage.
+Science of the Total Environment. https://doi.org/10.1016/j.scitotenv.2022.156224